3.3. Connector and Connection Types

 Parameter connections (field connections)Connections created by connecting parameter fields within or between modules.
 For more information, see Section 3.10.2, “Connections Context Menus”.

-Data connections are established for example by clicking on a connector and drawing the connection to the other connector.
-Only connectors of the same kind can be connected.
+Data connections are established, for example, by clicking on a connector and drawing the connection to another connector.
+Only connectors of the same type can be connected.

 [Note]Note